bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/ht-seq/module7_lab.md

 NOTE: The best practice when using GATK is to use the VariantRecalibrator.
 In our data set, we had too few variants to accurately use the variant recalibrator and therefore we used the VariantFiltration tool instead.

 ** NGS GATK Tools/Variant Filtration on VCF files
-- BAM file -> marked duplicates
+- BAM file: marked duplicates
-- Reference genome -> hg19_chr1.fa
+- Reference genome: hg19_chr1.fa

 - Variant filter
 set the 3 following filters